dhyanesh-parekh/House_Price_Prediction_Model/README.md

 ## General Information
 - Business Problem
-  -  **BoomBikes** wants to understand the factors on which the demand for these shared bikes depends.
-Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market to regain their profits after the pandemic.
-The company wants to know:
+  -  The company is looking at prospective properties to buy to enter the market.
+You are required to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.
-      - Which variables are significant in predicting the demand for shared bikes.
+      - Which variables are significant in predicting the price of a house.
-      - How well those variables describe the bike demands.
+      - How well those variables describe the price of a house.
-- Dataset used
-  - Firm's proprietary Dataset ranging from 2018-2019

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Research Flow
 - Step 1 : Understanding the Data
-    - Standradizing the Data
+    - Imputing Null Values
-- Step 2 : Visualising the Data
+- Step 2 : Visualizing and Dropping certain features
-    - Observations
+    - Checking the Diversity/Variance of the features
 - Step 3 : Preparing the Data
     - Creating Dummy variables for categorical features
 - Step 4 : Splitting the dataframe into training and testing data
     - Scaling then training data using Min-Max Scaler
-- Step 5 : Building a Linear Model
+- Step 5.1 : Linear Regression
     - Automatic Feature selection using RFE
     - Building Models
+    - Model Evaluation
-- Step 6 Residual Analysis
+    - Residual Analysis
       - Normality of Error Terms
-    - Multicolinearity
-    - Linearity
+      - Colinearity
       - Homoscedasticity
       - Independance of Variable
-- Step 7 : Making predictions using final model
+- Step 5.2 : Lasso Regression
-    - Scaling the test data using same fitted scaler
+    - Setting up Hyperparameter Value
+    - Building Models
+    - Model Evaluation
+    - Residual Analysis
+      - Normality of Error Terms
+      - Colinearity
+      - Homoscedasticity
+      - Independance of Variable
-- Step 8 : Evaluation of Model
+- Step 5.3 : Ridge Regression
+    - Setting up Hyperparameter Value
+    - Building Models
-    - Model comparison between Training and Testing dataset
+    - Model Evaluation
+    - Residual Analysis
+      - Normality of Error Terms
+      - Homoscedasticity
+      - Independance of Variable
+- Step 6 : Model Comparison
+    - Observation
+    - Inference

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->